A superposition principle for the inhomogeneous continuity equation with Hellinger-Kantorovich-regular coefficients: Extremal points of the Wasserstein-Fisher-Rao energy

 We now present an application of Theorem \ref{thm:sparserepresentation} to dynamic inverse problems, in a simplified case of the framework introduced in \cite{bf}.
 To be more specific, let $t_1<\ldots<t_N$ be a finite discretization of the time interval $[0,1]$.
 The aim is to reconstruct an element of $\curves$ by only making observations at the time instants $t_i$.
 Hence let $H_{i}$ be a family of finite-dimensional Hilbert spaces and set $H=\bigtimes_{i=1}^N H_{i}$, normed by $\|y\|_{H}^2 := \sum_{i=1}^N \|y_i\|^2_{H_{i}}$.
 Let $K_{i} : \M(\Om) \to H_{i}$ be linear and weak* continuous operators.
 For a given observation $y \in H$, consider the problem of finding $\rho \in \curves$ such that

 Following \cite{bf}, we regularize the above problem by

-To recast the above problem into the form \eqref{eq:inverseproblem}, let $K : \curves \rightarrow H$ be defined by $K\rho := (K_{1}\rho_{t_1}, \ldots,K_{N}\rho_{t_N})$ and note that $K$ is continuous in the sense of \eqref{eq:topologycweak}.
+To recast \eqref{eq:mri} into the form \eqref{eq:inverseproblem}, define the linear operator $K : \curves \rightarrow H$ as $K\rho := (K_{1}\rho_{t_1}, \ldots,K_{N}\rho_{t_N})$ and note that $K$ is continuous in the sense of \eqref{eq:topologycweak}.
 Moreover define the fidelity term $F \colon H \to \R$ by $F(x) := \frac{1}{2}\|x - y\|^2_{H}$, which is convex, lower semi-continuous and bounded from below.
 In this way \eqref{eq:mri} is a particular case of \eqref{eq:inverseproblem} and Theorem \ref{thm:sparserepresentation} applies, thus showing the existence and characterizing the structure of sparse solutions to the discrete reconstruction problem regularized via the Hellinger-Kantorovich energy.